Kiln Maintenance Guide: Tips for Top Performance

 Checking and Calibrating the Controls

-Before every firing, Make sure to check and calibrate the controls of the kiln.
-This involves verifying that the temperature readings are accurate and adjusting the settings if necessary.
+Before every firing, make sure to check and calibrate the controls of the kiln.
+This involves verifying that the temperature readings are accurate and, if necessary, adjusting the settings.
 I also check the pressure gauge to ensure the gas pressure is within the recommended range.

 Testing and Maintaining the Safety Features

-The safety features of a gas kiln are crucial to prevent accidents and ensure a safe firing process.
-As such, I make sure to test and maintain them regularly.
+The safety features of a gas kiln are crucial for preventing accidents and ensuring a safe firing process.
+As such, I regularly test and maintain them.

-One important safety feature is the flame sensor, which detects the presence of a flame and shuts off the gas if no flame is detected.
+One important safety feature is the flame sensor, which detects the presence of a flame and shuts off the gas supply if none is detected.
 I turn on the kiln to test the flame sensor and observe the flame.
 If the flame sensor is working correctly, the gas will shut off if the flame goes out.

 Maintaining a gas kiln’s controls and safety features is crucial for a safe and efficient firing process.
-By following these steps, I can ensure that my kiln is operating at its best and that I can continue to create beautiful ceramics with peace of mind.
+By following these steps, I can ensure my kiln operates at its best and continue creating beautiful ceramics with peace of mind.

 Raku Kiln Maintenance